How To Sew a Cardigan Using the Peyton Cocoon from Peek-A-Boo Patterns

 Step Two: Long Sleeves

 Short sleeve version– Sew the front and back together along the side seams.
 Grab your short sleeve cuffs and sew them with right sides together.
 Fold the cuffs with wrong sides together forming a loop and with the seams enclosed.
-Slide the cuffs over the shoulders with right sides together and line up the cardigan seam with the cuff seams.
+Slide the cuffs over the shoulders with right sides together and line up the seam with the cuff seams.
 Pin/clip and sew gently stretching.
 Flip the cuff down and press.

 *For further details or pictures on the short sleeve view, please see the pattern instructions.